-The Dual Voltage version of the machine is fitted with circuitry that 'senses' the mains voltage it is connected to and automatically configures the machine.
-This requires no changing of tapping points inside the machine or intervention on the operators part, just fit the relevant type of mains plug for the supply the machine is to be used on.
+NOTE!
+The Dual Voltage version of the machine is fitted with circuitry that senses the mains input voltage and automatically configures the machine.
+This requires no changing of tapping points inside the machine or intervention on the operator's part; just fit the relevant type of mains plug for the supply the machine is to be used on.

-Assure that the mains supply is of the correct voltage and current capability for the machine.
-Make sure that the mains cable and any extension cables used are of sufficient current carrying capacity.
-Check the mains plug and socket (if fitted) are in good condition.
+- Make sure that the mains supply is of the correct voltage and current capability for the machine. - Make sure that the mains cable and any extension cables used are of sufficient current carrying capacity. - Make sure that the mains plug and socket (if fitted) are in good condition.
 If the machine is wired directly to the mains supply then an isolator switch must be fitted.